GoogleCloudPlatform/appengine-ruby/README.md

 in your `config/application.rb` file if you aren't already requiring all bundled gems.

+If you are running a different web framework, you may need to add some initialization code to activate the features listed below.

 ## Logging and monitoring

 This library automatically installs the "stackdriver" gem, which instruments